 Instead of fighting a loud battle or giving up altogether, I chose to survive via endurance.
 I chose to fight an internal battle.
 I was a small boat but I was going to ride out these mother-effing waves with sheer willpower alone.
 I went from being Mahtab Rohan to being Mahtab Fricken Rohan, Wrangler Of Internal Demons, doer of daily Buddha-level control your mind $hit.

 I was one of the lucky ones.
 I got through an extremely volatile period in one piece.
-Sometimes, I still feel like there’s something clawing at me from inside, a token of having lived with severe anxiety.
-But I’m a survivor and I’m proud to have steered my boat out of the storm.
+Sometimes, I still feel like there’s something clawing at me from inside.
+Whether it’s a token of past experiences or perhaps just my disposition, I’m not quite sure.
+But regardless, I’m a survivor and I’m proud to have steered my boat out of the storm.

-When I wrote YOUR HEART AFTER DARK, it was an exercise in coming to terms with what I had been through.
+When I wrote YOUR HEART AFTER DARK, it was an exercise in coming to terms with a rough adolescence.

 I wanted to write about people who had to make personal sacrifices, whose struggles weren’t so obvious to everyone around them.
 No one would give them a trophy for what they did but it would make all the difference nonetheless.
 They would battle the demons in their head and that was the story.
 And it’s actually what a lot of people go through in real life, trying to fortify their mental health on their own, trying to find that light at the end of the tunnel without anyone to guide them.
 Not all of us can access therapists and not all therapists can understand what it’s like to be a minority in a minority, a coloured girl, a person carrying generational trauma.

 So I wrote the story.
 When I began querying, there was a lot of praise.
-People loved the concept, the setting, my writing.
-But alas, no one loved my “inactive protagonist”.
+People loved certain things about my writing but ultimately, they had trouble connecting with my main character.
+Perhaps they found her an “inactive protagonist”.
 Things were happening “to” her for most of the story and she wasn’t making stuff happen on her own.
 She wasn’t yelling at people who wronged her, she wasn’t running away from home, she wasn’t rebelling or seeking out adventure (she also wasn’t depressed by her religion or falling in love with a white savior).
+That outward struggle which white stories often center around wasn’t present.

 Join my inactive army here